HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ## Control Flow

-As we said before, you can use the evaluating result of one expression as the attribute value or the text content of an element.
+As said before, you can use the evaluating result of one expression as the attribute value or the text content of an element.
 Now, let's try to enhance the HVML program to generate different contents according to the current system locale.
 Please see Version 3 of the HVML program: